Textured business: our clothes for working without getting bored

 Organization: industrial group (Marzotto)

-It's Tallia Di Delfino again, a supplier who has already proven himself well on our costumes in the past.
-It is a relatively confidential weaver located around Biella (cradle of textiles and more particularly of wool work), which belongs to the large Marzotto group, one of the leaders of the industry in Italy.
+It is again Tallia Di Delfino, a supplier who has already proven himself on our suits in the past.
+It is a relatively confidential weaver located near Biella (the cradle of textiles and more particularly of wool work), which belongs to the large Marzotto group, one of the big names in the industry in Italy.

-And when we know their creative approach, we see that it was from them that we had to look for the fabric for our costume: they are precisely renowned for making "classic" fabrics with a touch of subtle originality .
-And on a personal level, I realized that I have many times preferred their fabrics to those of the more widely distributed “big” weavers.
+And when you know their creative approach, you can see that it was indeed from them that you had to look for the fabric for your costume: they are precisely known for making "classic" fabrics with a touch of subtle originality .
+And personally, I realized that I have many times preferred their fabrics to those of the "big" weavers who are more widely distributed.
 Especially because they have, among other things, an excellent hand.

 Like more and more Italian weavers, Tallia di Delfino is governed by demanding ecological standards.
-And they also apply to its energy consumption: here, the solar panels which supply the factory with electricity.
+And they also apply to its energy consumption: here, the solar panels that supply the factory with electricity.

 They were also the ones who produced the fabric for our first mottled suit , which was in the same spirit as this one.

-They only work with Italian yarns , always on very beautiful fibers.
+They work only with Italian yarns , always with very beautiful fibers.
 All their fabrics are entirely made in their factory , from weaving to finishing.

 A loom from Tallia di Delfino in action.
 Italian production, from A to Z!

-And they are not left out on ecology since they are ISO 14001 certified , which is a high-level environmental certification.
+And they are not left out when it comes to ecology since they are ISO 14001 certified , which is a high-level environmental certification.

 Now that you know everything about this fabric, let's move on to manufacturing.
-Because without good manufacturing, there can be no beautiful costume.
+Because without good manufacturing, there is no beautiful suit.

 Our high-end confection